zaidysf/catch-task/README.md

     php artisan queue:work
     ```

-* Serve the application by using your own webserver or run below command
+* Serve the application by using our own webserver or run below command
     ```
     php artisan serve
     ```